senresearch/julia-intro-docs/announcement.md

 on your laptop (all operating systems are welcome!) we will give live demos of what Julia can do and what it is good for.

 Users of all ability levels are welcome.
-Donâ€™t forget to bring your laptop!
+Don’t forget to bring your laptop!
 Refreshments will be served.

 To register: http://juliaintro2019.questionpro.com